Mpox

 Requests for initial and additional doses of Jynneos vaccine should be made via the MHOAC by calling (707) 784-8155 during regular business hours or email [email protected].

-Mpox-Specific Health Alerts:
+Mpox-Specific Health Alerts for Providers:

-Jynneos Vaccine Accountability Form - As of Monday, August 1st, the CDC no longer requires submission of this form and is discontinued
+As of Monday, August 1st, the CDC no longer requires submission of this form and is discontinued.

 Resources

-Press Release: Solano Public Health confirms case of mpox
+Press Release: Solano Public Health confirms case of Mpox

 CDC Mpox Updates | Mpox: Get the Facts Sheet